cedmundo/SimpleSchema/README.txt

-SimpleSchema is a programming language to define data schemas and generate code for different targets to encode/decode data via SDL3 stream functions.
+SimpleSchema is a programming language to define exchange formats and generate code for different targets to encode/decode data via SDL3 stream functions.